 As such, impact to local landscape and visual effects has been assessed as being 'no change' and has been scoped out of requiring further assessment.

 Biodiversity

-The works are located within a semi-urban setting in the northern outskirts of Dundee City, surrounded mostly by agricultural land use with some small residential areas.
-Scotland's Ancient Woodland Inventory (AWI) has identified an area of 'Long-Established (of plantation origin) woodland approx. 30m north of the scheme's northern extent.
+The works are located within a semi-urban setting in the northern outskirts of Dundee City, surrounded mostly by agricultural land use with some small areas of residential.